textileio/lotus-devnet/README.md

 - `-bigsectors`: Miners will use 512Gib sector sizes.
 Default is _false_ (2Kib sectors)
 - `-ipfsaddr`: IPFS multiaddr to allow the client be connected to an IPFS node as a blockstorage.

-All flags can be specified by enviroment variables using the `TEXLOTUSDEVNET_` prefix. e.g: `TEXLOTUSDEVNET_SPEED=1000`
+All flags can be specified by environment variables using the `TEXLOTUSDEVNET_` prefix. e.g: `TEXLOTUSDEVNET_SPEED=1000`

 ## Docker
 The Lotus Devnet was originally thought for integration tests in CI pipelines.